CT-State-Middlesex-Kootsookos/computers-101/_sources/what_is_a_computer.md

 # What is a computer?

 A computer is any electronic device that stores and processes information: a desktop, a laptop, a cell phone, or a tablet.
 Some computers are "embedded" like Alexa or Google Home.
+Embedded computers are part of the "internet of things" (IOT).

 A computer consists of: